-Iron deficiency is the most common etiology of anemia1-4.
-It is the world's most prevalent cause of anemia.
-It is the most common cause of preoperative anemia.
-Up to one third of patients without apparent anemia have iron deficiency and another third of patients have sufficient reserves to recover after perioperative bleeding.
-Furthermore, iron deficiency has been associated with a higher risk of transfusion and / or nosocomial infection in repair surgery for hip fracture, cardiac or colon cancer resection.
+Iron deficiency is the most common aetiology of anemia1-4.
+It is the most common cause of preoperative anemia^{1,2}.
+Up to one third of patients without apparent anaemia have iron deficiency, and another third of patients have sufficient reserves to recover after perioperative bleeding^{1,2}.
+Furthermore, iron deficiency has been associated with a higher risk of transfusion and / or nosocomial infection in repair surgery for hip fracture5, cardiac or colon cancer resection6.

-The NICE, in its quality standards for blood transfusion [QS138] urges the offer of iron supplements, before and after surgery, to all patients with iron deficiency anemia7-8.
+NICE, in its quality standards for blood transfusion [QS138], recommends offering iron supplements, before and after surgery, to all patients with iron deficiency anemia7-8.
 It is also necessary to consider the possibility of parenteral treatment in cases of clear oral intolerance.